 toad lily ‘Tojen’

 Toad lily plants grow up to 3 ft. in height and colonies can reach 1.5-2 ft. wide.
 The creeping rhizome of toad lily grows best in medium-to-wet, well-drained soils that do not dry completely.
 Tricyrtis ‘Tojen’ is an ideal candidate to bring color and texture to partial-to-full shade areas of the garden.
+This toad lily has been bred to have smooth petals without the characteristic polka dots of the species.

 From August to October, the white/white-pink 1-1.5 inch wide flowers of Tricyrtis ‘Tojen’ put on a beautiful floral display.
 Many people have referred to the flowers of toad lily as “orchid-like” for their coloration and presentation.